openedx/cypress-e2e-tests/README.md

 `CYPRESS_ADMIN_PORTAL_USER_PASSWORD`

-_Note_: The above are credentials for a admin portal valid user
+_Note_: The above are credentials for an admin portal valid user

 ---